Code-Institute-Submissions/sipostudent-Milestone-Project-1/README.md

 <h4>Media</h4>

-- The photos used in this site were obtained from Pexels.com where all photos can be used for free for commercial and non-commercial use, attribution is not required, and photos can be modified.
-For further information, click here for Pexels.com license details.
+- The photos used in this website were obtained from [Pexels.com](https://www.pexels.com/ "Pexels Official Site") and the audio was sourced from [findsounds.com](http://findsounds.com/ "FindSounds Official Site").
+All photos can be used for free, for commercial and non-commercial use, attribution is not required, and photos can be modified.
+All audio clips can be used for free, for commercial and non-commercial use, and attribution is not required.
+For further information, please refer to the relevant websites attached via hyperlink to the relevant media source title.

 <h4>Acknowledgements</h4>

-- I received inspiration for this project from my love of all things honey and childhood dream to be a beekeeper.
+- I received inspiration for this project from my love of all things honey and childhood dream of becoming a beekeeper.